mondalsudipta/online-sexism-detection-using-deep-learning/README.md

 # Detection of Online Sexism

-This repository contains the implementation of an explainable system for detecting online sexism.
+This repository contains the implementation of an online sexism detection project.
 The task is defined into two subtasks: Task A for binary sexism detection and Task B for categorizing sexist content.

 ## Introduction